mendersoftware/mender-docs/04.Artifacts/05.Modifying-a-Mender-Artifact/docs.md

 The Mender Artifact can be unpacked using a standard tar utility, we simply create a directory for it and unpack it.
-For a BeagleBone black artifact, the commands and output will look like the following:
+For a BeagleBone black Artifact, the commands and output will look like the following:

 ```